 The style of road cyclists is a complicated, much-debated topic.
-While participants in the sport get excited over the latest 10-panel, four-way stretch, microbial 4D chamois, nylon shorts on the market — the ones that give them that sleek, aero look and show off those quad muscles they've been working on all season—non-participants might balk at even using the term style in describing road cycling bibs or shorts (think skintight clothing with a giant Elizabethan pad prominently on display).
+What constitutes style?
+Are cyclists even capable of being stylish?
+While participants in the sport get excited over the latest 10-panel, four-way stretch, antimicrobial 4D chamois, nylon shorts on the market — the ones that give them that sleek, aero look and show off those quad muscles they've been working on all season; non-adherents might balk at even using the term style in describing road cycling bibs or shorts (think: skin-tight clothing with a giant Elizabethan-era codpiece prominently on display).

 Style means something different to everyone, but the shorts and bibs we tested did vary in their aesthetic appeal, and you can tell some companies prioritize style more than others.
 Brands do this in a host of ways, including details in stitching, logo placement, color, cut, material, and shapes.

 In our assessment, we were looking for options that were more subtle or subdued.
-The most stylish of our collection included the mostly black Louis Garneau CB Carbon 2 shorts which utilized subtle colored accents, material changes, and unique textures.
-The SUGOi Evolution Pro bib shorts also used great color accents, great panels designs, and tasteful branding.
+The SUGOi Evolution Bib Shorts used great color accents, great panel designs, and tasteful branding.
+We also thought the Gore C5s had a great design with the bold white panel along the thighs and lower back.
 Most of the items in our lineup were fairly functional pieces, leaving the style to the side in favor of utilitarian black and going for quality instead of wild color schemes and style.
-The Pearl Izumi Elite In-R-Cool bib shorts, Performance Elite bib shorts, and Canari Cyclewear Velo shorts all ranked lowest in style, which followed the stereotypical black padded short template with very little to distinguish themselves.
+The iZUMi Quest shorts come up a bit lower on the scale - not ugly, but not especially exciting.

 — Ryan Baham